Kakamotobi/Learned/Backend/NestJS/NestJS.md

 ```
 ##### Example 2 - Pipe
 - A **Pipe** implements the `PipeTransform` interface.
-- Pipes are functions that transform your data.
+- Pipes operate on the `arguments` that are being processed by a controller route handler.
+- Use Cases
+  - Transformation: transform input data to the desired form (Ex: string to integer).
+  - Validation: evaluate input data and if valid, simply pass it through unchanged; otherwise, throw an exception when the data is incorrect.
+- Request --> Pipe --> Controller
 - A provider can be implemented as a Pipe to to validate and transform values in a controller.
-- Request --> Pipe --> Controller
 ```ts
 @Get(':id)
 findOne(@Param('id', ValidationPipe) user) {